lnnrtwttkhn/highspeed-task/README.md

 This repository contains all code to run the behavioral task used in Wittkuhn & Schuck (2020), *bioRxiv*, [doi: 10.1101/2020.02.15.950667](http://dx.doi.org/10.1101/2020.02.15.950667)

+Please visit https://lennartwittkuhn.com/highspeed/ for more details about the project.

 ![task](/task.png)

 ### Slow trials